 You may add other functions and data members to the class as needed.

-Your source files should be named PBM.H
+Your source files should be named PBM.H, PBM.C,

-).
+and Proj3.C (contains main()).
 You may create

 additional source files as needed.